 The type of information sought included experience from other countries, national and international regulations, standards, and monitoring information.
 Topics of interest among respondents included solid waste management, hazardous waste incineration, crematoria and endocrine disruption.
 In addition to the use of the published scholarly literature, respondents reported the use of existing national policies such as national legislation, strategies, meeting documents and other information available through the conventions’ Secretariat and international organizations.

 Data are generated as part of regular monitoring programmes or one-time surveys, including international initiatives such as the Global Monitoring Plan (GMP) of the Stockholm Convention, Arctic Monitoring and Assessment Programme (AMAP) and FAO Programme on the Prevention and Disposal of Obsolete Pesticides.
-Research conducted by governments, universities and non-governmental organizations (NGOs) generate information.
-Reporting requirements such as pollutant release and transfer registers (PRTR) and environmental compliance reports are also a source of data.
+Research conducted by governments, universities and non-governmental organizations (NGOs) generates data and information, which is used in addition to national monitoring programmes to meet reporting requirements such as pollutant release and transfer registers (PRTR) and environmental compliance reports that are, therefore, also an important source of data.
 In some countries, data collected through environmental compliance and monitoring are made available on the internet.

 While some respondents indicated that current access to information met their needs, there were many suggestions on ways in which the BRS conventions websites could be improved.
 These suggestions indicated the need for the website to become a more searchable database rather than purely a repository of meeting documents, to more clearly guide the user to resources including other documents on the web, experts in other countries, or information and data from Parties.
 A regular news service on the topics of relevance to the BRS conventions was also suggested.
 Strengthening regional structures and information at the regional level was also noted as something that would improve implementation of the BRS conventions.